dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 ![Exercise4-Task4-Fleet-Cluster-Group-Rke2-cluster-azure-demo](images/Exercise4-Task4-Fleet-Cluster-Group-Rke2-cluster-azure-demo.png)

-We don't see any cluster matching the label as our cluster (RKE2), we haven't set any cluster labels.
-Once you apply the cluster with the cluster labels, it would match & provide the result matching.
+We will see 1 cluster to match the label we have used for the Cluster Group.
+RKE2 Cluster has the same cluster label & hence you should see 1/1 matching as result.

+In-case, if you have missed this step, you can add cluster label later once the cluster is up & running.

 In order for us to set label to RKE2 cluster